Canada's Most Trusted Source for Real Estate & Affordability News 🍁

 The Fiduciary Agent

 Your real estate agent must be willing to tell you not to buy a house.
-They must be willing to dig through MLS data to prove a property is overpriced, and they must be skilled at negotiating fiercely on your behalf after a bad home inspection.
-We have outlined exactly how to interview for this specific skill set in our required reading guide: How to Vet a Real Estate Agent in a Cooling Market.
+They should obtain relevant comparable evidence, explain offer terms, and coordinate access without substituting their opinion for lender, lawyer, inspector, or trade advice.
+We have outlined how to interview for this specific skill set in our required reading guide: How to Vet a Real Estate Agent in a Cooling Market.

 The Independent Inspector